Race to the Top - Early Learning Challenge: Grant Resources and Lessons Learned

 QRIS Validation Study

-As a part of the State’s Race to the Top – Early Learning Challenge, Illinois is investing in a validation study of ExceleRate Illinois to determine how well the State rating system differentiates levels of quality and how well children in the highest rated programs perform compared to their peers in lower rated programs.
-Frank Porter Graham Child Development Institute at the University of North Carolina at Chapel Hill is contracted to carry out the study.
+As a part of the State’s Race to the Top – Early Learning Challenge, Illinois funded a validation study to determine how well ExceleRate Illinois, the State's Quality Rating and Improvement System, differentiates levels of quality and how well children in the highest rated programs perform compared to their peers in lower rated programs.
+The Frank Porter Graham Child Development Institute at the University of North Carolina at Chapel Hill conducted the study.

 Higher Education Grants

-As part of the work of the Race to the Top - Early Learning Challenge Grant with the Illinois Board of Higher Education, the State is awarding higher education partnership grants to two and four year institutions to work toward more aligned courses and better communication.
+As part of the work of the Race to the Top - Early Learning Challenge Grant with the Illinois Board of Higher Education, the State awarded higher education partnership grants to two and four year institutions to work toward more aligned courses and better communication.